 The bulk of Utilities salaries now varies between $41,000 (25th percentile) and $100,000 (75th percentile), with top earners (90th percentile) getting $130,000 annually across the United States, while ZipRecruiter is reporting yearly wages as high as $151,500 and as low as $19,500.

-There may be numerous prospects for progression and greater compensation depending on skill level, region, and years of experience, given that an engineer’s average annual salary range ranges substantially (by as much as $59,000).
+There may be numerous prospects for progression and greater compensation depending on skill level, region, and years of experience, given that an engineer’s average salaries range ranges substantially (by as much as $59,000).

 High-paying jobs in the Public Utilities Sector